Iadvd/RetrocomputingZXSpectrum/GameExamples/RadeBlunner2/README.md

 https://github.com/mojontwins/MK1

-2. If you want to compile the Spectranet+Android TCP/IP Virtual Joystick version, the last line in "config.h" file must be uncommented:
+2. If you want to compile the Spectranet+TCP/IP Virtual Joystick for Android version, the last line in "config.h" file must be uncommented:

 #define ANDROID_TCP_IP			// Spectranet Android TCP/IP Joystick